needle-mirror/com.unity.settings-manager/Documentation~/settings-manager.md

 }
 ```

-To register a field with the `SettingsManagerProvider`, simply decorate it with `[UserSettingAttribute(string displayCategory, string key)]`. `[UserSettingAttribute]` is only valid for static fields.
+To register a field with the [UserSettingsProvider](xref:UnityEditor.SettingsManagement.UserSettingsProvider), decorate it with `[UserSettingAttribute(string displayCategory, string key)]`.

+> [!NOTE]
+> The `[UserSettingAttribute]` decoration is only valid for static fields.

-For more complex settings that require additional UI (or simply don't have a built-in editor), you can use `UserSettingBlockAttribute`.
-This provides access to the settings provider GUI.
-See `SettingsExamples.cs` for more on this.
+For more complex settings that require additional UI (or that don't have a built-in Editor), use [UserSettingBlockAttribute](xref:UnityEditor.SettingsManagement.UserSettingBlockAttribute) to access the settings provider GUI.
+For more information, look at the sample source file `SettingsExamples.cs` under the `Assets/Samples/Settings Manager/<version>/User Settings Example/PackageWithProjectAndUserSettings` folder in your Unity project root.

+> [!TIP]
+> If you don't see this path or file, follow the steps under the Installation section to import it.